milesroberts-123/tajimasDacrossSpecies/README.md

 * perform steps that are often omitted from online tutorials (such as building indices of reference genomes for BWA, GATK, and Picard)

+This workflow will **not** work if:

+* Some replicates of a given sample are single-end, but others are paired-end.
+To resolve this, either throw out read two of the paired-end replicates (treating them as single end) or throw out the single-end reads (leaving only paired-end).

 # How to replicate my results

 The scripts in src/ should be run in their numbered order to replicate my results.

 ```
 src/s00_organizeSRAdata.Rmd # take data in workflow/data/SRArunInfo and structure it so that it can be churned through snakemake workflow
 src/s01_snakemake.bash # job submission script to run the snakemake workflow on a SLURM HPCC system
 ```